daveWid/Owl/README.md

 One last thing you should know about is the `addedToLayout` function.

-When an \Owl\View extended class is passed into a layout class, the `addedToLayout` function is called and the current layout is passed in as the only argument.
+When a class that extends \Owl\View is passed into a layout class, the `addedToLayout` function is called and the current layout is passed in as the only argument.

 This is powerful because now you can use this function to add things to the layout.